A free BASU eAlarm for college students

 Should trouble arise, all you do is yank the alarm free of the plug.
 It'll make more than enough noise to attract attention and, hopefully, thwart any thieves, attackers, bears, etc. (Yes, bears: College students sometimes hike in the wilderness, you know.)
 To silence it, just put the plug back in.

-The aforementioned batteries (which are not user-replaceable) should be good for up to five years, according to BASU -- or 30 minutes of continuous alarm use, not that that's likely to be needed.
+The aforementioned batteries, which are not user-replaceable, should be good for up to five years according to BASU.
+That's or 30 minutes of continuous alarm use, not that that's likely to be needed.

 To get one, just add the color of your choice to your shopping cart and check out.
-BASU isn't requiring any tangible proof of student status, but this giveaway is expressly for those enrolled in school.
+BASU doesn't require any tangible proof of student status, but this giveaway is expressly for those enrolled in school.
 So please do the right thing and don't order one unless it's for a college kid.

-If you like the idea of the eAlarm and want one for yourself, a loved one, etc., here's the regular store page.
+If you like the idea of the eAlarm and want one for yourself or a loved one, here's the regular store page.

 I don't know how long the company plans to offer these free for college students, but I do know this: It's a simple and effective product every one of them should have.
 On behalf of hand-wringing parents everywhere, thank you, BASU.

-Note: Update (6:15 a.m.
-PT): This now appears to be sold out, which seems unlikely.
-My guess is that the vendor caught the mistake and is now correcting.
-So keep checking to see if it becomes available again (from J&L, not another vendor).
-If it does, it'll almost certainly be at the $20.69 price.